 Our recommendation is safe, sensible sun exposure.
 A rule of thumb is letting the rays of the sun warm up your arms and legs, or arms and upper torso daily for half of the amount of time it would take for you to go pink.
 This way you don’t damage your skin and can modify your time in the sunshine to meet your skin-type.

-For those with risk of not converting vitamin D into the active form, both can be tested.
+For those with risk of not converting vitamin D into the active form (determined by your genetics), both forms can be tested.
 Contact us to find out how.

 People most at risk of developing a deficiency include: